lordofscripts/caesarx/docs/CAESARIUM.md

 - **Built-in Alphabets**: Can build a codebook for any built-in language.
 - **Renderers**: Can support multiple output renderers such as console, HTML, etc.
 - **Recoverable**: When necessary, it can generate recoverable codebooks
+- **BIP39 support**: You can use 12-word mnemonic phrases following BIP39 specifications.
 - **Fully random**: By default generates fully random one-use codebooks
 - **User Profiles**: Supports user-profiles (recipients)
 - **Monthy schedule**: Generate a random codebook for any month